 Many people have asked us questions such as "What is .NET, and why should I, a Fortran developer, care about it?"
-Microsoft .NET refers to a range of related technologies, but at its heart is a new environment for running programs, known as the Common Language Run-time, the CLR.
-Think of Windows 2000 or Windows XP - these operating systems can execute programs in a number of environments.
-Thus, they can run Win32 applications (such as those currently produced by Silverfrost FTN95), Win16 applications, which date back to the days of Windows 3.1 (which made only very limited use of 32-bit mode) and even (many) DOS programs, which run in a 640K address space which corresponds to the structure of the original IBM PC.
+Microsoft .NET refers to a range of related technologies, but at its heart is a environment for running programs, known as the Common Language Run-time, the CLR.
+Think of Windows 7 or Windows 10 - these operating systems can execute programs in a number of environments.
+They can run 32-bit or 64-bit applications (such as those currently produced by Silverfrost FTN95). .NET is another environment and Silverfrost Fortran can produce programs to run there too.

 Unlike the other programming environments discussed above, the .NET environment does not correspond to some new CPU capability - any modern PC can run .NET code after the .NET environment has been installed.
 Under .NET, compilers do not generate raw x86 machine instructions, but produce an intermediate assembler-like language, known as IL.

 A .NET executable contains IL plus associated data, just as a Win32 executable contains x86 instructions plus data.
 When a program is executed part of the operating system known as the Just In Time Compiler, the JIT, takes the IL and translates it into instructions for the machine on which it is executing.
 This translation usually happens on a routine at a time as required - thus avoiding translating large quantities of code that might never be required.